 Kelly Murray Farrell, Owner & Director

 Kelly began her education with dance lessons starting at age three, training locally and later spending summers with Boston Ballet and Washington Ballet.
 She has performed with the Ballet Theatre of Maryland, West Chester Ballet Theatre, Brandywine Ballet Company, Wilmington Ballet Company, and ContempraDance Theatre.
 She toured throughout Poland as a guest performer at the Ladek Zdroj International Dance Festival, and later she performed in Washington D.C. under the direction of Miya Hisaka, Founder/Director of El Teatro de Danza Contemporanea de El Salvador.
 In 2008 Kelly returned to the Philadelphia area and founded Ballet 180.
 Kelly has led Ballet 180 in performances in the Philadelphia International Festival of the Arts (PIFA), Philadelphia Dance Collective, Philly Fringe Festival, Fringe Wilmington, Philly’s Got Talent, and in various public performances at local schools, churches, art centers, and other community events.
 Kelly received an award for her choreography through the Mordechai Anielewicz Creative Arts Competition, has served as a judge for the Main Line Talent Show, and was selected as a member of the Philadelphia dance community to learn the methodology of the award-winning National Dance Institute (NDI), which emphasizes dance as a means of building self-confidence and transcending cultural, physical, and cognitive barriers.
 Kelly is also an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level III of the ABT® National Training Curriculum.
+In 2013, Kelly founded Ballet 180 School, and has since guided the school in its growth as a central organization in the community and a multi-year winner for “Best Dance Studio” by Main Line Parent Love Awards.
 Kelly is grateful to be able to share her knowledge and love for dance with her students.

 Kari L. Gonthier, Manager of Education & Outreach